Back to all councils

 Powers & Responsibilities

-Oadby and Wigston Borough Council is a Non-Metropolitan District, with powers over:
+Oadby and Wigston Borough Council is a Non-Metropolitan District.

 Council buildings and staff